larskrantz/diffbot_simple/README.md

 response = product.request url: url

 # Crawlbot API
-crawlbot = client.crawlbot
-all_my_crawls = crawlbot.all
+all_my_crawls = client.crawl
-current_settings = crawlbot.single_crawl name: "my_crawl"
+crawl = client.crawl name: "mycrawl"
+current_parameters = crawl.parameters
 # shorthand for using apiUrl, use the api object from client,
 # it will create a correct value for you
 # (custom, image, article, product or analyze for automatic)
-# A call to single_crawl will create if not exists or update settings
+# A call to client.crawl name: "mycrawl" will create if not exists (works with a symbol too, client.crawl name: :mycrawl)
+# To update parameters:
-settings = crawlbot.single_crawl name: "my_new_crawl", onlyProcessIfNew: 0, seeds: "http://www.upptec.se", apiUrl: custom
+craw.update onlyProcessIfNew: 0, seeds: "http://www.upptec.se", apiUrl: custom
-crawlbot.pause name: "my_new_crawl"
-crawlbot.unpause name: "my_new_crawl"
-crawlbot.restart name: "my_new_crawl"
+# or by method, works only on loaded parameters
+crawl.onlyProcessIfNew = 0 # sends update immediatly to diffbot
+crawl.seeds = "http://www.upptec.se" # sends update immediatly to diffbot
+# direct access by name to:
+current_seeds = crawl.seeds
+# actions:
+crawl.pause
+crawl.unpause
+crawl.restart
-result = crawlbot.result "my_new_crawl" # shorthand for downloading the json that are specifed in :downloadJson crawlbot.delete name: "my_new_crawl"
+results = crawl.results # shorthand for downloading the json that are specifed in :downloadJson crawl.delete! name: "my_new_crawl"

+# Bulk API
+# is based on crawlbot and works exactly the same
+all_my_bulk_jobs = client.bulk
+bulk = client.bulk name: "mycrawl"
+current_parameters = bulk.parameters
+# and so forth as crawlbot above.
 ```

 ### On error